 As your External Lottery Manager, we will be ensuring that all players of your lottery will have their payment method checked.
 This is to ensure your lottery remains compliant with the Gambling Act and doesn’t break the law.

 Where we find any a player who is using a Credit card, we will contact them directly to help them switch to a new payment method.
-This is to ensure that subscription credit card payments are no longer taken from 14 April onwards.
+This is to ensure that we are fully adhering to the law.
 Customers affected by this will need to pay with alternative means to continue to take part.

 Fortunately, the majority of all current players are using Direct Debit, Standing Order or Debit Card payments, which all remain legal.
 We will also be monitoring all new sign ups to your lottery to ensure that no credit cards are being used.
 This is simply done by our system checking the first four numbers of a payment card to check whether it is a debit or credit card.
 If somebody attempts to use a credit card, we will simply decline the payment and contact them to discuss other payment methods.